Most listeners plug their headphones straight into their laptop or smartphone headphone jack. Simple, right?

 The Q5s is one of FiiO’s more expensive offerings and not exactly priced like their ‘budget’ headphone amps that made them famous, but it still offers excellent value for money thanks to an impressive list of features.

 Its main selling point is its aptX Bluetooth that makes it an excellent portable headphone amp for your phone.
 Unlike the Chord Mojo or AudioQuest DragonFly, you don’t need a cable running between the headphone amp and smartphone.
 Instead, you simply pair the two devices over bluetooth.

 Streaming audio over Bluetooth limits you to lossy codecs, but when you’re back home you can go wired and enjoy PCM 32bit/768kHz as well as native DSD512 audio.

 This isn’t the best sounding portable Bluetooth headphone amp for the money.
 The iFi xDSD takes that spot.
-But the FiiO Q5s gets the other things right.
+But the FiiO Q5s gets many other things right.
 It’s smaller, features a nice grip at the back and has a longer battery life.
 Plus, it’s considerably cheaper.
 Overall, it’s a very solid amp for those on the go.

 6. Rupert Neve Designs RNHP Headphone Amplifier